 Learning & Teaching

-At St Margaret’s School, learning and teaching is driven by our Catholic context and our belief that all students and teachers can succeed given the right conditions and support.
-We use the Victorian Curriculum to guide us with our planning and teaching.
+At St Margaret’s School, teaching and learning are driven by our Catholic context and the fundamental belief that every student and teacher can succeed when provided with the right conditions and support.
+We use the Victorian Curriculum as our roadmap, ensuring that our high expectations are matched by high-quality, evidence-based instruction.

 Literacy